-- " TCAR Process The TCAR process incorporates and complies with all federal and state regulations to provide consistent guidance for Florida transit projects preparing to enter the FTA or state process. - The TCAR process is a uniform approach for advancing transit projects by linking early planning work to the FDOT Project Development and Environment (PD&E) and FTA Project Development (PD) processes.
-The result of the TCAR is a study that details the project information and requirements necessary to prepare an application for entry into the FTA PD process or development through the state project development process. - The TCAR process is a streamlined planning and environmental screening process that compares transit project alternatives, potential costs, funding options, community benefits, economic development, and mobility for users of a proposed project.
+- TCAR Process and Study The TCAR process incorporates and complies with all federal and state laws and regulations to provide consistent guidance for Florida transit projects preparing to enter the FTA or state process to achieve project funding. - o The TCAR process is a uniform approach for advancing transit projects by linking early planning work to the FDOT Project Development and Environment (PD&E) and FTA Project Development (PD) processes.
+The result of the TCAR is a study that details the project information and requirements necessary to prepare an application for entry into the FTA PD process or development through the state project development process. - O The TCAR process is a streamlined planning and environmental screening process that compares transit project alternatives, potential costs, funding options, community benefits, economic development, and mobility for users of a proposed project.
 It also considers high level environmental effects of the alternatives.
 Advancing transit projects that maximize existing funding sources and have the greatest potential return on investment is paramount to the preservation and growth of an effective transportation system.